janjeengang-lang/Resuelv/standalone-app/README.md

 A simple dark-themed application built with PyQt5.
 It demonstrates multiple answer types, IP lookup, floating tools, provider selection and packaging with PyInstaller.

+Additional features include:

+- **Global Hotkey** `Ctrl+Shift+G` to generate an answer for any text copied to the clipboard.
+- **OCR Capture** from the system tray to select a screen region, run OCR.space and feed the text back into the generator.

 ## Setup

 ```